xphost008/lllauncher/README.md

 #### Download link

-3. (Release version): [lanzou click me](https://wwdy.lanzouj.com/b023j206d) password: 90y9
+(Release version): [lanzou click me](https://wwdy.lanzouj.com/b023j206d) password: 90y9

-- from now on, there are no private snapshot version and snapshot version in here, I will release all version in public version, thanks!
+- from now on, there are **no private snapshot** version and snapshot version in here, I will release all version in *public* version, thanks!
-- at the same time, I will archive my all private version for everyone to read. if you want to download old version, please check Chinese Readme!
+- at the same time, I archived my all private version for everyone to read.
+Fot older releases, please check the Chinese Readme!